Thanaen/blindtest/README.md

    sudo systemctl status mysql
    ```

-2. Check your credentials in `.env.local`
+2. Check your credentials in `.env`

 3. Test the connection:
    ```bash